Skip to navigation Skip to content Skip to subnav

 (A) Definitions.
 As used in this subdivision (11):

-(i) “Accessory on-farm business” means activity that is accessory to a farm and comprises one or both of the following:
+(i) “Accessory on-farm business” means activity on a farm, the revenues of which may exceed the revenues of the farming operation, and comprises one or both of the following:

 (II) Educational, recreational, or social events that feature agricultural practices or qualifying products, or both.
 Such events may include tours of the farm, farm stays, tastings and meals featuring qualifying products, and classes or exhibits in the preparation, processing, or harvesting of qualifying products.
 As used in this subdivision (II), “farm stay” means a paid, overnight guest accommodation on a farm for the purpose of participating in educational, recreational, or social activities on the farm that feature agricultural practices or qualifying products, or both.
 A farm stay includes the option for guests to participate in such activities.